dohoudaniel/alx-low_level_programming/README.md

-## Today, a new C developer, by the name Dohou Daniel, is born.
+## Today, a new C developer, by the name Dohou Daniel, is born 👨‍💻😁🌹.
 Learning C: The learning never stops.......................